 The location also determines accessibility to needed comforts and conveniences.
 If you value convenience, get a condo unit that has easy access to restaurants, schools, banks, or hospitals.

-Our previous condo in Buendia, Makati is located strategically with access to two restaurants, three fastfood chains, and four convenience stores.
+Our previous condo in Buendia, Makati is strategically located with access to two restaurants, three fastfood chains, and four convenience stores.
 “Access” here means ability to go to those places by foot in under 10 minutes from the unit.
-Most of these establishments are open 24/7 which means I had no problem if I needed to grab a bite at 2 a.m.
-The downside, however, is the traffic and noise because during the day, the area is busy with lots of people.
+Most of these establishments are open 24/7 which meant I had no problem if I needed to grab a bite at 2 a.m.
+The downside, however, is the traffic and noise because, during the day, the area is busy with cars and people.

-Our new place at The Fort, however, is quiet but away from all the conveniences.
-The nearest McDonald’s outlet is six blocks away and if I need to buy shampoo or tissue, I’ll have to run to Market!
-Market! which is a 10-minute drive.
+Our new place at Bonifacio Global City (BGC), however, is quiet but away from all the conveniences.
+The nearest McDonald’s outlet is six blocks away and if I need to buy groceries, I’ll have to go to Market!
+Market! or SM Aura which is a 5-10-minute drive.
 But the good thing is, we’re far away from the annoying sounds of passing vehicles and the chaos of traffic.

-For condos that are still on pre-selling stage, the reputation of the developer matters a lot because it ultimately determines whether the condo building will actually be completed.
-There were previous cases of condo projects that halted construction because the developer ran out of money.
-In such a case, it would be difficult to get your money back.
+For condos that are still in pre-selling stage, the reputation of the developer matters a lot because it ultimately determines whether the condo will actually be completed.
+There have been cases of condo projects in the past that halted construction because the developer ran out of money.
+In such a case, it might be difficult to get your money back.

-Backed by several years of experience in the industry, Ayala Land, Robinsons Land, Federal Land, Century Properties and DMCI, among others, have proven themselves to be reliable condo and real estate developers in the Philippines based on their ability to turn over condo projects to homeowners within predetermined dates.
+This is not an endorsement but Ayala Land, Robinsons Land, Megaworld, Federal Land, Century Properties and DMCI, among others, have proven themselves to be reliable real estate developers in the Philippines based on their ability to turn over condo projects to homeowners within predetermined dates.

 5. Amenities and Population Density

 A condo may be expensive because of the amenities it offers.
 Normal amenities include swimming pool, gym, children’s playground, function room, and the like.
-Assess whether the price you are paying equal the value of the amenities to you.
+Assess whether the price you are paying corresponds to the value of the amenities available to you.

-In short, the more people living in a condo, the more inconvenient it gets because you will have to share the amenities with more people.
+In short, the more people living in a condo, the more inconvenient it gets because you’ll have to share the same amenities with more people.

 6. Association Dues

-Our monthly due at our Makati condo was P40.00 per floor area while at The Fort, it is P55.00 per floor area.
-Make sure you pay these association dues on time because like credit cards, the penalty interest rate for late payment ranges from 1-4% per month.
-That is a hefty price to pay for living in a condo.
+Make sure you pay these dues on time because like credit cards, the penalty interest rate for late payment ranges from 1-4% per month.
+That is a hefty price to pay for late payments.

 7. Rules and Regulations

-If you’re looking to buy a condo, don’t be concerned with price alone.
-Several things ought to be considered so you won’t feel shortchanged or disappointed with your purchase.
-The list above is not exhaustive but I hope it gave you an idea on what to look for in a condo.
+Again we reiterate, if you’re looking to buy a condo unit, don’t be concerned with price alone.
+Several things must be considered so you won’t feel shortchanged or disappointed with your purchase.
+The list above may not be exhaustive but we hope this gave you an idea on what to look for before buying a condo.

 Happy condo living!